 The first thing you will need is the Cygwin distribution, if you do not already have it (you should!).
 You can determine for yourself how much of this beast you want to download and install, based on disk space and bandwidth limitations.
 However, if you have the disk space, and you have the bandwidth, and about an hour to spare while you go have lunch, then you might as well do the full install.

-- Go to the Cygwin website at sources.redhat.com/cygwin.
-Click on one of the numerous "Install Cygwin now!" buttons.
+- Go to the Cygwin website at www.cygwin.com.
+Click on the "Install Cygwin" button.

 - Eventually the install wizard gets to the page of choices about which packages to install.
 I usually select the essential, basic options plus some listed below (for compiling).
 If you are just going to download and install the pre-compiled binaries, you should not need anything more than the default setup.

-To run X11, make sure you have the following package (click on "X11" to open the list of X11 packages.
-Once upon a time this was not enabled by default but is, now.
-If not, click on "skip" next to "xorg-X11-base" to add it to the list of packages to install):
+To run X11, make sure you have the following package selected (click on "X11" to open the list of X11 packages):

-- Select the OpenGL libraries, which are not automatic dependencies of "xinit".
+- Select the OpenGL libraries.
 These packages are: